NativeScript/docs/content/guide/core/file-system.md

 ### Creating a folder

-To create a folder, call the `getFolder()` method on an instance of the `Folder`(any of the root folders above or one you create) class and  pass it the name of the folder.
+To create a folder, call the `getFolder()` method on an instance of `Folder` (any of the root folders above or one you create) and  pass it the name of the folder.

 ```ts
 folder.getFolder("folder-name")